Teaching ESL in Taiwan

 Important Visa Information:

-• Visas must be used within three months of receiving it.
+- A visa must be used within three months of receiving it.

 Standard Process for Obtaining Legal Documentation to Work Legally in Taiwan:

-• A valid passport with at least six months remaining after travel dates (This should be confirmed with local embassy/consulate).
+- A valid passport with at least six months remaining after travel dates (This should be confirmed with local embassy/consulate)

-Canadian Embassy and Consular Services in Taiwan
+Canadian Embassy Services in Taiwan

 The Canadian Trade Office in Taipei (CTOT)

-Taipei 105, Taiwan
+Taipei 11047, Taiwan

 City: Taipei